phamvv/FFmpegMediaConvert/README.md

 # FFmpegMediaConvert
 Convert multimedia files using ffmpeg library.

 The project is programmed for WPF, using ffmpeg for convert multimedia file in WPF C#.
-Convert multiple files at a time.
+Convert multiple files at one time.
  - ffmpeg library required for:
     + 32bit set in folder: .../dll/x86
     + 64bit set in folder: .../dll/x64